mercadopago/devsite-docs/guides/mp-point/integration-api/payment-processing.en.md

 ## Cancel a payment intent

-If you want to, you can cancel a payment intent assigned to a Point device.
-To do so,  you have two posibilities:
+If you want to, you can cancel a payment intent assigned to a Point device according to the status of the payment intent.
+See more information below.

+### Status: open

-* If the status of the intent is `open` and it has not yet been sent to the terminal, you can [cancel it via API](/developers/en/reference/integrations_api/_point_integration-api_devices_deviceid_payment-intents_paymentintentid/delete) by making the following call:
+If the status of the intent is `open` and it has not yet been sent to the terminal, you can [cancel it via API](/developers/en/reference/integrations_api/_point_integration-api_devices_deviceid_payment-intents_paymentintentid/delete) by making the following call:

 ``` curl
 curl --location --request DELETE 'https://api.mercadopago.com/point/integration-api/devices/{deviceid}/payment-intents/{paymentintentid}' \